FluffySnowman/projectAndromeda/errors.md

 ### ERROR: Unable to extract JS player URL

 This error is related to the youtube downloader function.
-After

 Fix:- update youtube-dl using pip